Adam Dustan

 Design Evolution for .Com Home

-I redesigned the Web & mobile web Home screen to be more cohesive with the new brand language, focusing on new customer acquisition and originations.
+A redesigned web & mobile web Home screen to be more cohesive with the new brand language, focusing on new customer acquisition and originations.

 +